The Green ring of a family of copointed Hopf algebras: The category of A -modules

 \subsection{Morita equivalence}

 Let $\D(T_n(\zeta))$ be the Drinfeld double of a Taft algebra $T_n(\zeta)$ where $\zeta$ is a primitive root of unity of order $n\geq2$.
-Chen showed that the blocks of $\D(T_n(\zeta))$ are arranged in two Morita equivalence classes: the class of simple ones and the class of non-simple blocks \cite[Proposition 3.1]{Ch3}.
-Moreover, each non-simple block is Morita equivalent to any non-simple block of $\D(T_m(\zeta'))$ for any $m\geq2$ \cite[Proposition 3.3]{Ch3}.
+Chen showed that the blocks of $\D(T_n(\zeta))$ are arranged in two Morita equivalence classes: the class of regular blocks and the class of singular ones \cite[Proposition 3.1]{Ch3}.
+Moreover, each regular block is Morita equivalent to any regular block of $\D(T_m(\zeta'))$ for any $m\geq2$ \cite[Proposition 3.3]{Ch3}.
 The blocks of the Frobenius-Lusztig kernel $u_q(\mathfrak{sl}_2)$, with $q^2=\zeta$, satisfy the same properties, see for instance \cite[Section 5]{suter}.
-This fact is proved in {\it loc.~cit.} by computing the basic algebra of each block.
-More precisely, the basic algebra corresponding to the non-simple blocks is the following.
+These facts are proved in {\it loc.~cit.} by computing the basic algebra of each block.
+More precisely, the basic algebra corresponding to the regular blocks is the following.